Exeter Corporation Tramways

 Exeter Corporation Tramways conductor Gilbert Easterbrooke

-A blow-up of the above photo showing the cap badge and collar insignia, revealing that Mr Easterbrooke was Employee No 57.
+An enlargement of the above photograph showing the cap badge and collar insignia, revealing that Mr Easterbrooke was Employee No 57.

 Exeter Corporation Tramways crew tram car 30